Thanatisia/SharedSpace/Docs/Database Systems/RDBMS/PostgreSQL/README.md

 - Positionals
 - Optionals
     + `-c [command]` : Execute the specified SQL command into server instance
+    + `-d | --dbname [database-name]` : Specify the name of the database you want to connect to in the database server
     + `-h [host-ip|server]` : Establish a connection with the specified database server host ip/domain
     + `-U [username]` : Establish a connection with the database server using the specified username